Single Doctoral-Level Psychology Courses

 PSY 87513 Psychological Tests and Measurements

 This course assesses the nature and use of psychological tests and methodologies to assess intelligence, personality, and mental and behavioral disorders.
-Review widely used tests and how tests are constructed, administered and scored.Learning Outcomes:
+Learners will review widely used tests and will develop an understanding of how tests are constructed, administered, and scored.Learning Outcomes:

 - Evaluate course concepts critically and competently through interaction with Learners and Faculty Mentor